 Identify and manage leads

 CRM can greatly affect the efficiency of the sales process.
-For example, Surveypal’s survey integration to Salesforce allows you to create new leads in Salesforce and trigger customized follow up actions based on individual sales lead data.
+For example, Surveypal’s survey integration with Salesforce allows you to create new leads in Salesforce and trigger customized follow up actions based on individual sales lead data.
 This way your sales team can cut down on response times and better manage the relationship with the lead.

 Anticipate customer needs